Hyvä Checkout Evaluation Result Types

 </script>

-The recommended practice is to inject your custom .phtml via layout handle hyva_checkout_index_index with a container preference of hyva.checkout.init-evaluation.after.
+Add a .phtml file to the DOM via layout XML.
+The recommended approach is to inject your .phtml via layout handle hyva_checkout_index_index with a container preference of hyva.checkout.init-evaluation.after.

-For further information, please refer to view/frontend/layout/hyva_checkout_index_index.xml.
+For details, refer to view/frontend/layout/hyva_checkout_index_index.xml.

 Available since Hyvä Checkout 1.1.13